indoorvivants/sn-bindgen/docs/pages/semantics.md

 println(bindgen.BindgenRender.render(cSource, "libtest"))
 ```

-## Anonymous unions/structs are rendered in enclosing companion object
+## Anonymous unions/structs are fully qualified and rendered separately

 In this example, we have several anonymous definitions as part of the struct.